telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 **Result**: An HTTP(S) request made through the terminal instance does not appear in the Live Traffic grid.

+**Solution**: See possible solutions related to working alongside [security tooling](#capture-not-working-alongside-security-tools) and ensure that you can run a terminal with administrative rights.

 ## Captures Only HTTP Traffic (Fails to Capture HTTPS)